GrandAndrewGit/currencyexchange2/README.md

-# Exchange Converter based on Monobank Api
+# Exchange Converter based on Monobank Api.

 SPA with two components: header and converter.